Raising productivity with the latest connected factory standards

 Enriching operational technology communications

-Yamaha’s production support system also includes a material information system, YSUP-MI, which centralises management of material information and makes this available to factory software tools for activities such as line monitoring and setup verification/navigation.
+Yamaha’s production support system also includes a material information system, YSUP-MI, which centralizes management of material information and makes this available to factory software tools for activities such as line monitoring and setup verification/navigation.
 This delivers advantages for production teams, such as accelerated response to operator requests for information about reels, and also enables faster data backup execution.
-Management is centralised thanks to real-time synchronisation between the material information system and enterprise IT systems.
+Management is centralized thanks to real-time synchronization between the material information system and enterprise IT systems.